SINTEF-9012/Caracal/README.md

 ### Acknowledgements

-This library is developed in context of the [BRIDGE](http://www.bridgeproject.eu/en) project.
+Caracal is developed in context of the [BRIDGE](http://www.bridgeproject.eu/en) and [HUMANE](https://humane2020.eu/) European research projects.

 ### Licence